-6. Remove the spaghetti squash with a fork and place in pan with Bok Choi and red pepper.
+6. Remove the spaghetti squash with a fork and place in pan with bok choi and red pepper.

-7. In a strong blender or food processor, add garlic, lime juice, ginger, coconut aminos, peanut butter, and coconut milk.
+7. In a small blender or food processor, add garlic, lime juice, ginger, coconut aminos, peanut butter, and coconut milk.
 Use the liquid part of canned coconut milk.
 Note: canned coconut milk is used because it is creamier than boxed coconut milk.

 8. Blend until evenly mixed.
-Add sauce to the pan with the spaghetti squash, red pepper, and Bok Choi and mix to distribute evenly.
+Add sauce to the pan with the spaghetti squash, red pepper, and bok choi and mix to distribute evenly.